Ingvar Kamprad as a young boy in shorts sitting on a wooden toy car next to his sister.

 Top of the rich list

-IKEA’s elaborate ownership structure, with several off-shore trust funds that were controlled but not strictly owned by Kamprad himself, made it impossible to establish just how rich he was, but estimates frequently put Kamprad between number 1 and number 11 on the world rich list.
+IKEA’s elaborate ownership structure made it impossible to establish just how rich he was, with several offshore trust funds controlled but not strictly owned by Kamprad himself.
+However, estimates frequently put Kamprad between number 1 and number 11 on the world rich list.